Frederick Douglass

 Religious views

 As a child, Douglass was exposed to a number of religious sermons, and in his youth, he sometimes heard Sophia Auld reading the Bible.
 In time, he became interested in literacy; he began reading and copying bible verses, and he eventually converted to Christianity.
-He described this approach in his last biography, Life and Times of Frederick Douglass:
+He described this approach in his last biography,

 I was not more than thirteen years old, when in my loneliness and destitution I longed for some one to whom I could go, as to a father and protector.
 The preaching of a white Methodist minister, named Hanson, was the means of causing me to feel that in God I had such a friend.
 He thought that all men, great and small, bond and free, were sinners in the sight of God: that they were by nature rebels against His government; and that they must repent of their sins, and be reconciled to God through Christ.
 I cannot say that I had a very distinct notion of what was required of me, but one thing I did know well: I was wretched and had no means of making myself otherwise.